 There’s so much to consider in creating great images for social media—for me, the size and shape tend to get locked in before I even realize what’s happened.
 Yet the size and shape — the height, width, and orientation — are the elements that most influence how an image will appear in a social media stream.

 Fortunately, there are some answers out there on how to create ideal images that show up consistently great in your audience’s timelines.
 We’ve collected all the answers here, along with our favorite two templates to fit any network.

 Ideal image sizes for social media

 Image sizes are a huge topic to cover.

 There are ideal image sizes for cover photos and profile pictures, Facebook ads, and Twitter cards.
 Several in-depth blog posts have tackled an overview of what’s best in all these many different spots.
-Here is one of my favorites:
+Here are two of my favorites:

 Most of the major social media channels like Facebook and Twitter now give you added control over how your profile picture and cover photo look.
 You get some really neat tools to resize and scale these pictures until they’re pixel perfect.

 Here’s the process for a Facebook cover photo, for example.

 For ideal sizes on cover photos and profile pictures, I’d highly recommend the site mentioned above.
 It has got it all covered.

 I’d love for this post to focus specifically on the social media images you share with your updates, either as image attachments or as links.